 - 2 1/2 tsp. cumin seeds

-6 ripe, but firm, Hass avocados
+- 6 ripe, but firm, Hass avocados

-2 tsp. grated lime zest (from about 2 limes)
+- 2 tsp. grated lime zest (from about 2 limes)

-1/3 cup lime juice (from about 2 limes)
+- 1/3 cup lime juice (from about 2 limes)

 - 1/2 cup finely chopped red onion

-1 cup diced plum tomato
+- 1 cup diced plum tomato

 - 2 tbs. finely sliced cilantro

 - 1/4 cup extra-virgin olive oil

-1/8 tsp. cayenne
+- 1/8 tsp. cayenne

-Pinch of sugar
+- Pinch of sugar

-Kosher salt and freshly ground black pepper
+- Kosher salt and freshly ground black pepper

-Toast the cumin seeds in a dry, small skillet over moderately low heat, shaking the skillet, until fragrant and a couple of shades darker, about three minutes.
+- Toast the cumin seeds in a dry, small skillet over moderately low heat, shaking the skillet, until fragrant and a couple of shades darker, about three minutes.
 Turn them out on a tray or small plate to cool.
 Finely grind the seeds in an electric spice/coffee grinder.